katharinastarzer21/DestinE/index.md

 ## Want to Contribute?

 Do you have a useful notebooks to share?
-[Submit your repository](https://github.com/destination-earth/DestinE/issues/new?template=cookbook_submission.md) and it will be reviewed and added to the gallery!
+Have a look at the [Contributing Guide](contribute.md)!
 ---

 ## More Information